* Brazil Q3 GDP growth much weaker than expected

 Friday after data showed Latin America's largest economy grew

-far slower than expected in the third quarter, though shares of
+far slower than expected in the third quarter, suggesting growth

 Brazil's economy expanded just 0.6 percent in the third